MikeshChevli/Xomato/Readme.md

 6. Start the MongoDB server.

-    cd server
+    cd Xomato_Server
     npm start

-7. In a new terminal, start the client:

-    cd client
-    npm start

-8. Access the application in your browser at http://localhost:3000 (or the specified port).
+7. Access the application in your browser at http://localhost:3000 (or the specified port).